JoeAdamski/SampleGrid/README.md

 3) Download/Unzip this repository to your local machine.

+4) From a command prompt change your default directory to the project root directory.
+This is the folder that contains package.json and the /src and /e2e folders.
+- cd [PATH_WHERE_YOU_PUT_REPOSITORY]/SampleGrid-master

 4) Install all depenedencies using npm.
-From within the SampleGrid directory (SampleGrid-master if you use the default zip name).
 This might take some time.
 - npm install

 5) Start the built in webserver that runs in NodeJS.
 The port option is shown incase you want to change it.